strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 At this point, the Service contains a single annotation, `strimzi.io/discovery`.
 The `managedFields` section shows that this annotation is owned by the `strimzi-kafka-operator` field manager and was applied using Server-Side Apply.

-Now let’s simulate another actor updating the same resource by adding a custom annotation using SSA.
+Now let’s simulate another actor updating the same resource by adding a custom annotation using SSA - in our case it will be `my.annotation/some: value`.

 ```shell
 > kubectl apply --server-side --field-manager=different-agent -f - <<EOF